equinor/septic-config-generator/README.md

 is given a unique id `main`.
 The path to the file is relative to the directory containing `example.yaml`.

-If there are more groups of elements that you wish to create templates and substitutions for, e.g. two separator trains, or to distinguish between non-similar groups of well such as production wells and injection wells, simply create another sheet (in the same or a new Excel sheet) and define the new source similarly with a unique id.
+If there are other groups of elements that you wish to create templates and substitutions for, e.g. two separator trains, or to distinguish between non-similar groups of well such as production wells and injection wells, simply create another sheet (in the same or a new Excel sheet) and define the new source similarly with a unique id.

+A template file can only use one source, so in some cases it may be necessary to repeat information on two or more sheets.
+To ensure consistency, it may be a good idea to maintain one set of values in one sheet and reference the corresponding cells from the other sheets.

 Finally we have the layout definition:
 ```yaml